naveengujjar29/players-single-multi-process-communication/README.md

 1. Run the scripts for player communication:
    - **Single Process**: Execute the script `startup-single-process-players.sh` for single-process communication.
-   - **Multi-Process**: Execute the script `startup-multi-process-players.bat` for multi-process communication.
+   - **Multi-Process**: Execute the script `startup-multi-process-players.sh` for multi-process communication.